 “However, despite worries over stagflation brought on by the shock of tariffs, cash balances declined by an even greater amount and longer-dated fixed income assets saw their largest monthly rise in portfolio weight in two and a half years.”

-According to the macro strategy specialist, selling of the USD continues to cement itself in the institutional flow narrative, with USD positioning now showing their first underweight in three years.
+According to the macro strategy specialist, selling of the US dollar continues to cement itself in the institutional flow narrative, with US dollar positioning now showing its first underweight in three years.

-Despite this, he pointed out that underlying asset flows paint a more nuanced picture than the “sell America” story might be portraying.
+Despite this, he said that underlying asset flows paint a more nuanced picture than the “sell America” story might be portraying.

-“Foreign investors are still modest sellers of US Treasuries, but cross-border equity flows into the US are in the top decile of the last five years,” Graf continued.
+“Foreign investors are still modest sellers of US Treasuries, but cross-border equity flows into the US are in the top decile of the last five years,” Graf said.

 Europe also presented a mixed bag for institutional investors in April.
 While European equities saw a surge in interest in the first three months of the year, this is beginning to moderate.
-Still, demand for the Euro as a currency alternative to the USD remains strong.
+Still, demand for the euro as a currency alternative to the US dollar remains strong.

 “Fears around trade protectionism are ever-present, but seem to have abated in emerging Asia, at least for now.”